moses-yabo/TourAxis/README.md

 The application includes a scheduled job that runs periodically to check for tasks with a `status` of "pending" and a `next_execute_date_time` that has passed.
 These tasks are printed to the console and their status is updated to "done".

-The API is documented using Swagger.
-You can access the Swagger UI at http://localhost:3000/api-docs.